STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 (e) The law of the arbitration and this arbitration agreement shall be the laws of England and Wales.

-1.3 The parties agree that in respect of any personal data processed in connection with this Agreement that CSM shall be the “data controller” and Supplier or Sub processor shall be the “data processor”.
+1.2 CSM is instructing the Supplier on behalf of a third-party controller and is therefore a processor on behalf of that controller, and Supplier is the sub-processor to CSM.
+To the extent that CSM is not acting under the instructions of a third-party controller, then CSM shall be the controller and Supplier the processor.
 Each party acknowledges and agrees that each party has respective rights and obligations under applicable Data Protection Legislation.
 Supplier shall, at its own expense (except where otherwise expressly stated in this clause) and without prejudice to its other rights or obligations, in respect of its processing of such personal data:

 (a) process the data only to the extent, and in such a manner, as is necessary for the purposes of this Agreement and in accordance with CSM’s written instructions from time to time and Supplier shall not process or permit the processing of the data for any other purpose.
 If Supplier is ever unsure as to the parameters of the instructions issued by CSM and/or believes that CSM’s instructions may conflict with the requirements of Data Protection Legislation or other applicable laws, Supplier shall immediately notify CSM for clarification and where requested provide reasonable details in support of any assertion that CSM’s instructions may be unlawful;